Mahathi1404/Learn-GoLang/Notes/chapter01.md

 Importing the packages:

-> Alias the 'utils' package from the long module path to 'us':
+Alias the 'utils' package from the long module path to 'us' like below:

 import us "github.com/yourusername/my_project/utils"
 **Usage inside code:**